MudassarCH0/Supernova/README.md

 ***Recomnendation***<br>
 * Supernova should pay close attention to businesses with high critical value count
 * Supernova should find more clients in municipalities with lower critical count like Wellington-Dufferin-Guelph for food category
-* Similarly Supernova should find clients in other municipalities for other categories
+* Similarly Supernova should find clients in other municipalities for other categories<br>

-\
 > [!NOTE]
 > [Project Link](https://public.tableau.com/app/profile/mudassar.chaudhry/viz/Externship/TableofContent)